Turnsole

-Turnsole or folium was a dyestuff prepared from the annual plant Chrozophora tinctoria.
+Turnsole, katasol, or folium was a dyestuff prepared from the annual plant Chrozophora tinctoria.

 History

 Turnsole became a mainstay of medieval manuscript illuminators starting with the development of the technique for extracting it in the thirteenth century, when it joined the vegetable-based woad and indigo in the illuminator's repertory.

 Its use was mostly as substitute of the more expensive Tyrian purple, the famous dye obtained from Murex molluscs.
 However, the queen of blue colorants was always the expensive lapis lazuli or its substitute azurite, ground to the finest powders.
 Turnsole was downgraded to a shading glaze and fell out of use in the illuminator's palette by the turn of the seventeenth century, with the easier availability of less fugitive mineral-derived blue pigments.

-According to its method of preparation, turnsole produced a range of translucent colors from blue, through purple to red, depending on its reaction to the acidity or alkalinity of its environment, in a chemical reaction, not understood in the Middle Ages, that is most familiar in the Litmus test.
+According to its method of preparation, turnsole produced a range of translucent colors from blue, through purple to red, depending on its reaction to the acidity or alkalinity of its environment, in a chemical reaction, not understood in the Middle Ages, that is most familiar in the litmus test.